 Horizontal vs. Vertical Scaling:

-- Vertical Scaling: Beef up your existing server with more powerful hardware.
-This is like upgrading to a bigger, faster kitchen in the same restaurant.
+Vertical Scaling: Add more muscle to your current server with increased hardware power.
+This is analogous to moving into a larger, faster kitchen within the same restaurant.

 Load Balancing:

-- Implement load balancers to distribute incoming traffic evenly across multiple servers.
-This prevents any single server from getting overwhelmed and ensures consistent performance.
+Install load balancers to spread arriving traffic evenly between several servers.
+This keeps a single server from becoming overwhelmed and provides consistent results.

 Containerization:

-- Use tools like Docker to package your API and model into a container.
-This makes deployment easier, more portable, and more consistent across different environments.
+Use packages such as Docker to bundle your API and model together into a container.
+This simplifies deployment, makes it more portable, and more uniform across environments.

 Section 5: Keeping It Safe—Security Considerations